CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-5.md

 ## Footer
-The footer object supports custom control buttons, e.g. back, next, save, etc. If no footer object is specified, then the default control is used.
+The footer object supports custom control buttons, e.g. home, back, next, save, etc. If no footer object is specified, then the default control is used.

 ### buttons
 `buttons` is text which specifies which buttons should be shown on the footer toolbar.